 What is the significance of the search function in an e-shop in general?

-This is a good and very important question.
-E‑shops often tend to overlook the search.
-They usually focus primarily on having a clean UI, site speed, or appealing design to maximize sales and treat search as a secondary, unavoidable feature that is just present on the website.
+This is an essential question for every online business.
+E-shops tend to overlook the search.
+They usually focus primarily on having a clean UI, site speed, appealing design, or offering perks like free shipping and treat search as a secondary, unavoidable feature that is just present on the website.

 They don’t realize that a regular website visitor often has no intention of buying; they just came to “have a look”.
 Whereas if a user uses site search, they usually do so intending to find something specific and are very likely to buy it.
-On average, such a customer has a 5 times higher conversion rate than one who finds the product using the classic website navigation.
+However, this only happens if the website visitors are satisfied with their user experience.
+On average, these online shoppers have a 5 times higher conversion rate than one who finds the product using the classic website navigation.

 Search usage rates vary by segment.
 For example, in pharmaceuticals, around 24 percent of customers use search when purchasing, and in the books segment, it is almost 44 percent.
-But even if the average across markets is “only” 20 percent, these conversions usually represent a third to a half of the total e‑shop’s turnover.
-Therefore, search is not a function to neglect.
+But even if the average across markets is “only” 20 percent, these searches contribute significantly to online sales and usually represent a third to a half of the total e-shop’s turnover.
+Therefore, search is not a function to neglect if your goal is to increase revenue and retain loyal customers.

 Does the customers’ behavior have any effect on the search?

-If a customer uses site search, they usually already know exactly what they want.
+When online shoppers use site search, they usually already know exactly what they want.
 However, we must take into account several specifics.
 For example, in electronics, DIY, and healthcare segments, product codes are used in addition to descriptive phrases.
-Here, the system must be able to show only the given product and no other options with a similar name or characteristics, as is the case with fashion.
+Here, the system must be able to show only the given product to the target audience and no other options with a similar name or characteristics, as is the case with fashion.

 For example, I can mention a hardware store where different screws may have a product code that differs by a single digit.
-When a customer is looking for a specific product, they certainly do not want to see a list of ten other similar ones in the search.
+When a customer is looking for a specific product to add to their shopping cart, they certainly do not want to see a list of ten other similar ones in the search.
 That would be confusing.
+Showing unrelated products can frustrate them and lead to cart abandonment.
 In short, they want to find what they are looking for.

-On the other hand, fashion segment is the complete opposite.
+On the other hand, the fashion segment is the complete opposite.
 While in other industries, 90% of users expect to find the desired product on the first page of search results, in the case of clothing and footwear, customers prefer to go through several pages with similar products.
-They usually decide based on the visual side, so they want to compare the options and find what suits them in terms of style, not technical parameters.
+Shoppers tend to base their decisions on visual elements like product images or videos.
+They prefer to compare options and find what best suits their style rather than focusing on technical specifications.

-Data from a thousand of our partner e‑shops also showed that this activity increased by 45% compared to 2019, undoubtedly resulting from the reduced sales during the covid pandemic.
+Data from a thousand of our partner e-shops also showed that this activity increased by 45% compared to 2019, undoubtedly resulting from the reduced sales during the COVID-19 pandemic.
 And even though this year’s increase probably won’t be so drastic, people have already gotten quite used to online shopping thanks to it.
+This trend, accelerated by the pandemic, underscores the importance of optimizing search and leveraging strategies like retargeting through email marketing and other marketing channels.

 Where do e-shops make the most mistakes with search engines?

-Foremost, they do not pay attention to search at all, thus depriving themselves of valuable conversions.
-At the same time, only 1 to 5 percent of e‑shops with an optimized search still encounter no-result searches, while for shops, it is 20 to 40 percent.
+Foremost, they do not pay attention to search at all, thus depriving themselves of valuable conversions for their online store.
+At the same time, only 1 to 5 percent of e-shops with an optimized search still encounter no-result searches, while for shops, it is 20 to 40 percent.

 The most common reason is that the search engine is simply not “smart” enough.
 It cannot deal with typos, jargon, singular and plural forms.
-If the system cannot evaluate the queries correctly, the e‑shop will inevitably lose valuable conversions.
+The online business will inevitably lose valuable conversions if the system cannot evaluate the queries correctly.

-A common ailment is also that they provide a search for product names consisting of three letters at least.
+A frequent issue is also that they provide a search for product names consisting of three letters at least.
 But in segments such as healthcare, there are many dietary supplements and drugs with only two-letter names.

 For example, we solved this problem with the Benu pharmacy network, where customers would previously get no results when looking for “D3”, even though the pharmacy offers various products containing this vitamin.
 By eliminating the mentioned shortcomings, we increased Benu’s search turnover by almost 10 percent, which is not exactly a small number for a business with an annual turnover of 250 million euros.